sisrfeng/coc-wiki/Install-coc.nvim.md

 **Note:** depends on your network and CPU, it might take a long time for your first build.

-If your have trouble with compiling the source code when using dein, try command:
+If you have trouble with compiling the source code when using dein, try command:

 ``` sh
 cd ~/.cache/dein/repos/github.com/neoclide/coc.nvim